To Rome with love: Off the beaten path

 These jaw-dropping rooms can be explored in the Palazzo Galleria Doria Pamphilj, not that you would ever guess from its innocuous entrance off Via del Corso above.
 Expect sumptuously decorated galleries, including the stunning Hall of Mirrors below, with a world-class art collection including Caravaggios, Titians, Rembrandts and Raphaels spread liberally throughout.
 Arguably its most famous work is the Velázquez masterpiece from 1650, his commissioned portrait of Pope Innocent X which can be found to the left of the Bernini bust of the same pope in the small room above.
 It's a truly astonishing painting but its extreme naturalism did not appeal to its sitter who exclaimed "too true, too true" upon seeing it for the first time.
 No photographs of the paintings are allowed but I urge you to take a look at this work online.

-One of the highlights for me was the audioguide which is narrated by one of the current Pamphilj family members, Prince Jonathan Doria Pamphilj who is of British / Italian descent and who, with his family, still lives in the palace, taking up a mere ten rooms of the thousand on site.
-It made the entire tour so personal as he talked you through the various rooms and galleries, offering little anecdotes and stories about past family members, in addition to some really fascinating histories of some of the artworks on display.
+A highlight is the audioguide which is narrated by one of the current Pamphilj family members, Prince Jonathan Doria Pamphilj who is of British / Italian descent and who, with his family, still lives in the palace, taking up a mere ten rooms of the thousand on site.
+It makes the entire tour so personal as he talks you through the various rooms and galleries, offering little anecdotes and stories about past family members, in addition to some really fascinating histories of some of the artworks on display.
 I loved the story of the Caravaggio painting of the Rest on the Flight into Egypt.
 Included in the painting is a music script, held by St Joseph, which is a real piece of music and can, in fact, be played.
 Quite recently a recital was held in that room of the gallery and the piece was played with the painting displayed in the background.
 What a wonderful story.
 The man truly was a mad genius.
 Aside from that, the painting is hung side-by-side with another of his works, The Penitent Mary Magdalene and you'll notice he used the same model for both Marys, highly controversial at the time.
 Not only that, he paints the baby Jesus as an ordinary child without the traditional halo.
 I loved how he was constantly pushing the boundaries with his art.

 There are too many other interesting stories to note here but if you visit, you absolutely need to take an audio-guide.
-It gave me such a great insight into this fascinating family.
+It gives such a great insight into this fascinating family.

 Getting there: Entrance at 305 Via del Corso.
 Take the tram or any bus to Piazza Venezia and it's a mere few minutes' walk.